 - Making their first order

-4. It’s The Trifecta Of Marketing Initiatives
+4. Loyalty Program Is The Trifecta Of Marketing Initiatives

 There’s something special about loyalty programs and I believe that these three points are why they’re so effective.